wso2/docs-updates/en/docs/updates/migrating-to-updates2.0.md

 2. Run all testcases and verify the update in that environment.<br>
 3. Propagate the updates to production environment (using rolling updates, Canary or Blue-green update methods).

-### If nodes are started with product profiles, how to take the manual Updates ?
+### If nodes are started with product profiles, how to take the manual Updates?
 First take the update of the base product and thereafter distribute the updated pack to other deployment environments.
 Then, run different profiles on those environments as needed.